All Episodes

 Is he good?

-Yeah, he's he's pretty good.
+Yeah, he's pretty good.

-He tends to miswrite, which uh makes sense when you think about it.
+He tends to miswrite, which makes sense.

 By the way, I don't think anyone plays faster than Trump.